Harry Vallence: Williamstown (VFA)

 Vallence returned again to Williamstown in 1939, this time playing under the Association's throw-pass rules adopted in 1938.
 In 1939, Vallence kicked 133 goals and helped Williamstown to a premiership, and he kicked another 111 goals in 1940.
 On 24 May 1941, Vallence achieved two significant milestones: he kicked a career-high twenty goals against Sandringham and brought up his 1000th career goal across both the League and Association.
 His career with Williamstown ended after 1941, when the competition went into recess during World War II.

 Carlton (VFL)

 He was captain-coach of the Carlton Reserves for three seasons (1942–1944).

 Brighton (VFA)

 Vallence resumed playing after World War II as the captain-coach at Brighton, where he played his last game in 1946 (kicking 11 goals).

-Vallence played 204 games and kicked 722 goals for Carlton in his career; the latter was a club record until broken by Stephen Kernahan in 1997.
-He scored a further 337 goals for Williamstown, 88 for Brighton, and 19 in representative games for Victoria, for a career total of 1166 goals.
+Vallence played 204 games and kicked 722 goals for Carlton in his career; this remained a club record until broken by Stephen Kernahan in 1997.

+Vallance also kicked a further 337 goals for Williamstown, 88 goals for Brighton, and 19 goals in interstate football matches for Victoria: if these are considered here, Vallance kicked a total of 1166 senior career goals.